USA/New Zealand/UK. 2016.

 The Greasy Strangler is a debut feature for Jim Hosking, a British director who previously made the G is for Granddad segment of ABCs of Death 2 (2014).
 It comes from an impressive line-up of talent behind the camera, any of whom would be solid enough reason alone to watch a film.
 It is co-production with Elijah Wood’s Spectrevision company, which have been behind other genre efforts such as Toad Road (2012), Cooties (2014), A Girl Walks Home Alone at Night (2014), Open Windows (2014), The Boy (2015), Mandy (2018), Color Out of Space (2019) and Daniel Isn’t Real (2019).

-It is also co-produced by Ant Timpson, the New Zealand producer behind the ABCs of Death films and other works such as Housebound (2014), Deathgasm (2015), Turbo Kid (2015) and The Field Guide to Evil (2018), plus director of Come to Daddy (2019).
+It is also co-produced by Ant Timpson, the New Zealand producer behind the ABCs of Death films and other works such as Housebound (2014), Deathgasm (2015), Turbo Kid (2015), The Field Guide to Evil (2018) and Censor (2021), plus director of Come to Daddy (2019).
 The third co-producing partner is Ben Wheatley, director of acclaimed works like Kill List (2011) and High-Rise (2015), and his Rook Films production company.

 Almost certainly the universal reaction to The Greasy Strangler is likely to be “WHAT THE $%@^* AM I WATCHING?”
 It is a film so unclassifiable, so eccentrically located inside its own universe and so far removed from the sensibilities of your average film that it has instant cult classic and midnight favourite written all over it from the moment it opens.